Navroz Festival(Last Updated 14 Sep, 2022)

-Navroz is the Iranian New Year, which is widely known as the Persian New Year is celebrated worldwide by some religious groups.
-The festival is celebrated on the first of Farvardin - Zoroastrian calendar’s first month and the onset of spring.
-Listed in UNESCO Intangible Cultural Heritage of Humanity of India, the festival is also known as Nowrouz, Navruz, Nauroz, Novruz, Nevruz, and Nooruz.
+Navroz is the Iranian New Year, widely known as the Persian New Year, and is celebrated worldwide by some religious groups.
+The festival is celebrated on the first of the Farvardin - Zoroastrian calendar's first month and the onset of spring.
+Listed in UNESCO Intangible Cultural Heritage of Humanity of India, the festival is known as Nowrouz, Navruz, Nauroz, Novruz, Nevruz, and Nooruz.

 The festival commences at the vernal equinox stroke, the time when the sun passes through the equator.
-This year, it falls on March 21.
-Although the date of Navroz Festival falls in March worldwide, India celebrates it in August as well.
-The second date of Navroz Festival is calculated according to the Shahen Shahi calendar, which is 17th August.
+Although the date of the Navroz Festival falls in March worldwide, India celebrates it in August.
+It will be celebrated on 16th August in 2023.
+The second date of the Navroz Festival is calculated according to the Shahen Shahi calendar, which is the 17th of August.
 It is celebrated in Afghanistan, Azerbaijan, India, Iran, Iraq, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkey, Turkmenistan, and Uzbekistan.
-In India, it is mostly celebrated in Gujarat and Maharashtra.
+In India, it is primarily celebrated in Gujarat and Maharashtra.

-The tradition began some 3000 years ago and is baptized after the Persian King, Jamshed who introduced the Parsi calendar.
+The tradition began 3000 years ago and was baptized after the Persian King, Jamshed, who introduced the Parsi calendar.
 Thus, the name - Jamshed-i-Nouroz.
 King Jamshed was held on high for his righteousness and truthfulness.
-So, Parsis also celebrate the king on the festival signifying walking on the virtuous path and live truthfully.
+So, Parsis also celebrate the King during the festival of Maharashtra signifying walking on the righteous path and living truthfully.

-All over the world, the Parsi community and various sects of Muslims (Sunni and Shia, both) celebrate Navroz.
+The Parsi community and various sects of Muslims (Sunni and Shia, both) worldwide celebrate Navroz.

 Celebrations of Navroz

-Celebrations take place while following traditions and rituals of Navroz festival.
+Celebrations take place while following the traditions and rituals of the Navroz festival.
 Parsis pray at Atash Behram (Fire of Victory- the highest fire grade fire that can be placed in a Zoroastrian fire temple as an eternal flame).
-Parsi high priest, Dasturji Feroze Kotwal says that the most important aspect of the day is to instill good thoughts, do good deeds, and speak good words.
+Parsi high priest Dasturji Feroze Kotwal says that the most important aspect of the day is to instill good thoughts, do good deeds, and speak good words.

-Homes are tastefully decorated with flowers and lights, and other decorative items.
+Homes are tastefully decorated with flowers and lights and other decorative items.
 Symbolic patterns like fish are drawn outside homes to attract good luck and prosperity.
 People also keep fish in a bowl inside their houses.
-For productivity, they keep a silver coin, painted eggs, and an earthenware plate with sprouted beans or wheat inside houses.
+Likewise, they keep a silver coin, painted eggs, and an earthenware plate with sprouted beans or wheat inside homes for productivity.

-Nowruz is also a time for cleaning homes, getting new clothes, visiting loved ones, and renewing their bonds.
-On the 13th day of the New Year, the celebrations finally end.
+Nowruz is also a time to clean homes, get new clothes, visit loved ones, and renew their bonds.
+Then, the celebrations finally end on the 13th day of the New Year.

 Nauroz celebrations have a feast as their highlight.
-People gather around Haftseen - a ceremonial table.
-Everyone holds hands, count to the New Year, and greet Eide Shoma Mobarak (Happy New Year) to each other.
+Then, people gather around Haftseen - a ceremonial table.
+Everyone holds hands, counts the New Year, and greets Eide Shoma Mobarak (Happy New Year).

-The haftseen table is a quite new addition to Nowruz as a tradition.
-Every household decorates the table with seven items as seven is considered an auspicious number.
-Each of these items symbolizes renewal and spring, and begins with the letter sin (s) in Persian.
+The haft seen table is a new addition to Nowruz as a tradition.
+Every household decorates the table with seven items, considered an auspicious number.
+Each item symbolizes renewal and spring and begins with the letter sin (s) in Persian.
 These items are -

 - Seeb (apple), representing beauty